 4312 NE Second Ave., Miami; mandolinmiami.com

-4. Chef Adrianne’s Vineyard Restaurant and Wine Bar
+9. Chef Adrianne’s Vineyard Restaurant And Wine Bar

 We’re not kidding when we say this place is romantic: Chef Adrianne Calvo’s Kendall restaurant always includes a massive bouquet of fresh red roses (which she purchases herself once a week) at the center of the dining room.
-A favorite among locals, this spot made the cut on Yelp’s 2019 Most Romantic Restaurants list.
 If you go, Calvo suggests sharing the steak for two with a bottle of red.
 Classique.

 11510 SW 147th Ave., Kendall; chefadriannes.com